runtimeverification/evm-semantics/kevm-pyk/src/kevm_pyk/kproj/evm-semantics/abi.md

     rule #isStaticType(#dynArray( _ )) => false

-   // a tuple (i.e., struct) can be encoded as either dynamic or static type
+   // TODO(palina): a tuple (i.e., struct) can be encoded as either dynamic or static type
-   // depending on the type of its elements
+   // depending on the type of its elements — there might be a more efficient way to identify
+   // if a struct contains a dynamic element
     rule #isStaticType(#tuple( _ , B)) => true
       requires B